MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

 ### Create message extension app using Microsoft Teams Toolkit

-To create a message extension app with Teams Toolkit, see [create new a message extension app with Teams Toolkit](create-new-project.md).
+To create a message extension app with Teams Toolkit, see [create a message extension app with Teams Toolkit](create-new-project.md).

 ### Configure message extension in app manifest